MaTriXy/player.js-preact/README.md

 ## Notes

-When developing SSR apps for the first time, remember that at some point our (P)react app is
+When developing SSR apps for the first time, remember that our client-side code will probably get invoked under a node environment, and won't have access to your standard browser namespace.
+A workaround is to gate code with `if (typeof window === 'undefined') return;`.